 Christopsomo (Bread of Christ): Treat Yourself

-At the end, everybody is served a piece of Christopsomo (bread of Christ), a special type of sweet, aromatic homemade bread.
-The father of the family blesses the bread, before it is shared out to everyone at the table.
+In the end, everybody is served a piece of Christopsomo (bread of Christ), a special type of sweet, aromatic homemade bread.
+The father of the family blesses the bread before it is shared with everyone at the table.

 Kalikatzaroi – The Naughty Greek Goblins

 Kalikantzaroi, according to Greek tradition, are mischievous goblins who can do no harm to people.
 They are very ugly, small hairy creatures with long black tails and usually blind.

 All of them have a drawback, some have only one eye, others can speak, etc. They feed on worms, frogs, snails, and other small creatures and only come out at night because they are afraid of the sun.